Creole Cooking Recipes - Easy Cajun Cooking

 Remove skillet from heat.

-Place shrimp in a bowl and pour sauce over top.
+Place shrimp in a bowl and pour the sauce over top.

 Serve with French bread for dipping.